IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/17-smart-contract-5.png)

-The result should be a `global-citizen@0.0.1` package under the 'Smart Contract Packages' palette.
+This will result in a `global-citizen@0.0.1` package under the 'Smart Contract Packages' palette.
 Next, make sure your local fabric is started by checking the 'Local Fabric Ops' palette.
 If you see the message 'Local Fabric (click to start)', click that message to start your local blockchain network.

-If the network is started, click instantiate (1) and hit \<Enter\> to accept 'mychannel' (2) as channel to instantiate the contract on.
-Make sure the global-citizen@0.0.1 package is selected when asked which package to select.
+Once the network is started, click instantiate (1).
+Make sure the `global-citizen@0.0.1` package is selected when asked which package to select.
 Hit \<Enter\> to accept the defaults on all other questions asked.

 ![](./images/39-smart-contract-9.png)

 The final step in this section is to test whether the smart contract was successfully deployed.
-For this, click on the contract in the Fabric Gateways panel (expand local_fabric, then click mychannel -> global-citizen@0.0.1).
-Now, click the createProjectPledge (1) method and select 'Submit Transaction' (2).
+For this, click on the contract in the Fabric Gateways panel (expand Local Fabric, then click mychannel -> global-citizen@0.0.1).
+Now, select the createProjectPledge (1) method and right-click this method to select 'Submit Transaction' (2).

 ![](./images/18-smart-contract-6.png)

-Pass the argument string `["aid1","001","test","test desc","100000"]` to the function and hit Enter.
+Pass the argument string `["aid1","001","test","test desc","100000"]` to the function and hit \<Enter\>.
+Don't provide any transient data when asked for, just hit \<Enter\> to continue.

 ![](./images/19-smart-contract-7.png)

 The transaction should complete successfully.
-Finally, test whether you can read the project pledge by invoking the `readProjectPledge` function.
+Finally, test whether you can read the new project pledge by evaluating the `readProjectPledge` function.
 Pass `["aid1:001"]` as pledgeId and check if the response matches the screenshot below.

 ![](./images/20-smart-contract-8.png)